onqtam/headjack/docs/quotes_and_notes/skip_in_search/UNSURE.md

 Collective Game Theory

+we don't have self-correcting free markets
+The Free Market - Daniel Schmachtenberger [XNnh0Ds2WwQ]

 > "Technological innovation can be a form of participation in the divine act of creation.
 It carries an ethical and spiritual weight, for every design choice expresses a vision of humanity.
 The Church therefore calls all builders of #AI to cultivate moral discernment as a fundamental part of their work—to develop systems that reflect justice, solidarity, and a genuine reverence for life." - [Pope Leo XIV](https://x.com/Pontifex/status/1986776900811837915)